 By Jennifer Tomkins, Head of Marketing and Development, Artsadmin and Jo Verrent, Senior Producer, Unlimited

 An information sheet dedicated to links and advice on receiving captioned performances at your venue.
 Kindly provided by STAGETEXT.

-Sarah Wilson, house Marketing Support Officer, has recently created a Visual Story for Farnham Maltings with the aim to engage with, and welcome, community members who have autism to the building.
+Sarah Wilson, house Marketing Support Officer, has created a Visual Story in 2013 for Farnham Maltings with the aim to engage with, and welcome, community members who have autism to the building.